pgassmann/puppet-letsencrypt_nginx/README.md

 ### Usage

-See the following example for encrypting a nginx vhost.
+See the following example for encrypting a nginx server.
-This will successfully configure nginx, the vhost and the ssl certificat in one run, if added to a blank Server.
+This will successfully configure nginx, the server and the ssl certificat in one run, if added to a blank Server.

 Important: You should declare letsencrypt_nginx resources after the nginx resources.
 The fetching of the configured domains is parse order dependent.

-#### Let's encrypt nginx vhost
+#### Let's encrypt nginx server

-    nginx::resource::vhost { 'letsencrypt-test1.example.com':
+    nginx::resource::server { 'letsencrypt-test1.example.com':
       server_name      => [
         'letsencrypt-test1.example.com',
         'letsencrypt-test2.example.com',
       ],
       proxy            => 'http://10.1.2.3',
       ssl              => true,
-      rewrite_to_https => true,
+      ssl_redirect => true,
       ssl_key          => '/etc/letsencrypt/live/letsencrypt-test1.example.com/privkey.pem',
       ssl_cert         => '/etc/letsencrypt/live/letsencrypt-test1.example.com/fullchain.pem',
     }